clarin-eric/PressMint/Samples/PressMint-SI/README.md

 * __Correction__: The OCR-ed texts were corrected with [cSMTiser](https://github.com/clarinsi/csmtiser) trained on [a set of manually corrected samples](hdl.handle.net/11356/1907) from the original texts.

-* __Linguistic annotation__: The texts were then annotated with [CLASSLA-Stanza](https://github.com/clarinsi/classla) for
+* __Linguistic annotation__: The texts were annotated with [CLASSLA-Stanza](https://github.com/clarinsi/classla) for
-sentences, tokens, lemmas, part-of-speech tags and named entities, following the Universal Dependencies formalism for tagging, and the standard CoNLL03 4-class NER system.
+sentences, tokens, lemmas, part-of-speech tags and features, and named entities, following the Universal Dependencies formalism for tagging, and the standard CoNLL03 4-class system for NEs.

 * __Metadata__: The texts in the corpus have the following metadata: